jdittrich/userNeedResearchBook/text/dataGathering.md

 user has a reason.
 Try to find out what this reason may be.

-> Again you could ask: »what's the reason for you doing it this way« – and remember to ask follow-up question to further explore the issue.
+> Again you could ask: »what's the reason for you doing it this way« – and remember to ask follow-up questions to further explore the issue.

 Your influencing feedback could be non-verbal as well.
-Like in everyday conversations you may shrug or frown if you disagree with an utterance or an action.
+Like in everyday conversations, you may shrug or frown if you disagree with an utterance or an action.
 Even if you don’t say »this is wrong«, frowning or shaking your head may have the same results.

 So: don’t be afraid to react towards the participant – reacting towards the participant is essential in our research.
 But don’t suggest »good« or »bad« answers or »good« or »bad« ways of doing things by using words, gestures or facial expressions.

 ### Silence feels strange but is o.k.